To have zero waste, we must never dispose of anything in the landfill or send anything to high destruction temperatures.

 Clothing Diapers

 Reusable diapers have become a fashion, a trend to follow.
-Consider a diaper service in your town if washing dirty diapers make you uneasy.
+Consider a diaper service in your town if washing dirty diapers makes you uneasy.

 Toy Swaps